-Similar to the 2010 Project, the 2024 Modified Project Variant would extend the existing street grid, increase vehicle, pedestrian, bicycle, and transit access to the various urban uses on the site and connect new open space and recreational opportunities, including shoreline access with the existing shoreline open space.
+Similar to the 2010 Project, the 2019 Modified Project Variant would extend the existing street grid, increase vehicle, pedestrian, bicycle, and transit access to the various urban uses on the site and connect new open space and recreational opportunities, including shoreline access with the existing shoreline open space.

-Although the 2024 Modified Project Variant would modify certain aspects of the development plan, including the transfer of R&D/office use square footage, and allowing uses currently permitted within Candlestick Center within the Candlestick Mixed Use Residential District, the general scale, arrangement, and intensity of land uses would be similar to the 2010 Project.
+Although the 2019 Modified Project Variant would modify certain aspects of the development plan, including the square footage of land uses, the conversion of regional retail to R&D/office uses, and an increase in heights, the general scale, arrangement, and intensity of land uses would be similar to the 2010 Project.
 As acknowledged in the 2010 FEIR, the Project would result in a substantially different built environment compared to the existing character of the site and vicinity.
-The scale of development would contrast with existing patterns; however, the mixed-use pattern with the Project at CP would transition from lowerdensity residential uses near existing neighborhoods to higher density residential and commercial uses.
+The scale of development would contrast with existing patterns; however, the mixed-use pattern with the Project at CP would transition from lower-density residential uses near existing neighborhoods to higher density residential and commercial uses.
 Development at CP would have similar land uses as existing and proposed uses in Executive Park immediately to the west.
 With the transition in scale and uses, the extension of the existing street grid, and with the connectivity of new open space with existing shoreline open space, the Project would be compatible with surrounding land uses.
-The 2024 Modified Project Variant would improve conditions at the Project site and connect the site to the larger urban fabric of the surrounding area and the city.
+The 2019 Modified Project Variant would improve conditions at the Project site and connect the site to the larger urban fabric of the surrounding area and the city.
 The Project would not result in a substantial adverse change in the existing land use character at Candlestick Point or adjacent areas.
 The impact would be less than significant, and no mitigation is required.

-The 2024 Modified Project Variant would not change any of the 2010 FEIR's findings with respect to land use and plans impacts.
-Although the 2024 Modified Project Variant includes changes to the Project and Variants considered in the 2010 FEIR (and previous addenda), these changes would not give rise to new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
+The 2019 Modified Project Variant would not change any of the 2010 FEIR's findings with respect to land use and plans impacts.
+Although the 2019 Modified Project Variant includes changes to the Project and Variants considered in the 2010 FEIR (and previous addenda), these changes would not give rise to new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 This analysis does not result in any different conclusions than those reached in the 2010 FEIR related to land use and plans, on either a Project-related or cumulative basis.